Bye-Bye White Kitchens, Designers Are Choosing Wood as the Most Timeless Finish – These 13 Ideas Exude Warmth and Character That Will Never Date

 If you're planning on remodeling or giving your kitchen ideas a smaller refresh, this is your sign to bring wood into your design.
 Whether you opt for a full run of natural cabinets or make a statement with an oak island, wood is probably the missing piece of your scheme.

-These wooden kitchen ideas are filled with inspiration for kitchens big or small, modern or traditional – as well as expert advice from designers on how to get wood designs right.
+These wooden kitchen ideas, courtesy of interior designers, are filled with inspiration for kitchens big or small, modern or traditional – as well as expert advice on how to get wooden designs right.

 From kitchens drenched in wood to subtle hints, there are so many ways designers suggest introducing this natural, tactile material into your scheme.
 Here are 10 wooden kitchen ideas that are sure to inspire your space.